Dungeons-Guide/Minecraft-MSAuth-Phishing-PoC/README.md

-# MCOauth is bad
+# Mojang, Please Fix OAuth scopes.

-This project's goal is to show how easy it is to obtain an one's access token without him or her noticing.
-(Extremely easy)
+This project's goal is to show how terrible OAuth scopes required for Minecraft auth are.

-Microsoft should add better description of `XboxLive.signin` (please) or add new scopes for minecraft (unlikely)

 Live at https://mcoauth.dungeons.guide/